ChameleonCloud/docs/source/getting-started/index.rst

 Step 3: Start using Chameleon!
 --------------------------------------------

 Congratulations, you are now ready to launch your first instance!
-Instances are much like what you may expect to find in a virtual machine, except here the instances are on bare-metal nodes - the core feature of Chameleon.
-A bare-metal node is a whole physical server that you have exclusive access to.
-An instance is going to be a bare-metal node that has been launched with an operating system image.
+Instances are much like what you may expect to find in a virtual machine, except here the instances are on bare metal nodes - the core feature of Chameleon.
+A bare metal node is a whole physical server that you have exclusive access to.
+An instance is going to be a bare metal node that has been launched with an operating system image.
 Follow these steps to make a reservation for a node, launch an instance and log in to it.

 .. note:: Chameleon also offers a multi-tenant, virtualized cloud, with fewer functionalities and a smaller scale.
 See :ref:`kvm` for more details.